sujeffreyl/bloom-harvester/README.md

 ## Basic Idea
 This will be a process that can download books stored in Bloom Library and then upload products based on them so that they are available to users.
 ## Development
+Open a command window.
+Navigate to the build folder under the root.
+Run getDependencies-windows.sh.
+This will download some dependencies to lib/dotnet/.
-Just open BloomHarvester.sln in Visual Studio
+Then open BloomHarvester.sln in Visual Studio
 If you want to view the logs or status in Azure Portal, you will obviously also need access to the specified resources.
 ## Setting Environment variables for runtime
 * You will need to set some or all of the following Environment variables to store some keys: